mrichnu/blog/_posts/2022-12-16-multicloud-in-higher-ed.md

   exceptions immediately visible
 - Hard preventive guardrails to prevent dangerous (and/or expensive) operations
 - Regular checkins with cloud account owners
-- Wear sunscreen and get plenty of rest!
+- Wearing sunscreen and getting plenty of rest